 From 2006 to 2016, the park completed corrective maintenance on multiple historic buildings.
-The old shop (HA00423) has been cleaned, received a new roof and was repainted.
+The old shop (HA00423) was cleaned, re-rood, and repainted.
 The roof of the Nelly Bly Restaurant (HA00420) was replaced and the interior was remodeled.
-The bathrooms in Nelly Bly, the museum building (HA00288) and the carillon tower (HA00289) were remodeled to be ADA compliant.
+Restrooms in Nelly Bly, museum building (HA00288), and carillon tower (HA00289) were remodeled to be ADA-compliant.
 Replacement of the spring house (HA007) roof was completed in 2011.
 A conservation assessment of the carillon tower (HA00289) was done in 2011 to enable and guide restoration of the tower to its original condition.
-Roof leaks were repaired and the brick masonry joints were also re-pointed.
+Roof leaks were repaired, and the brick masonry joints were also re-pointed.